-Landmannalaugar reveals surreal geological elements in volcanic craters, multicolored rhyolite mountains, and steaming lava fields.
-Geothermal activity flourishes here which you can enjoy by soaking outside in a natural hot spring.
+You can see interesting geological features in Landmannalaugar’s volcanic craters, multicolored rhyolite mountains, and steaming lava fields.
+Geothermal activity flourishes here, including the unique opportunity to bathe in a natural hot spring fed river.

 Hiking in Landmannalaugar